Lisa Gold: Research Maven

 New York Times style rules: “Consistent, Sensitive and Weird”

-Today’s New York Times column by public editor Clark Hoyt discusses the Times’ idosyncratic and sometimes controversial style and usage rules.
+Today’s New York Times column by public editor Clark Hoyt discusses the Times’ idiosyncratic and sometimes controversial style and usage rules.
 For example, the Times does not capitalize acronyms over four letters (they only capitalize the first letter), so while the rest of the world uses NAFTA, the Times alone uses Nafta.
 The example cited in the column was Navy SEALs, which the Times insists on printing as Navy Seals, despite objections from readers and the Navy:

 Cmdr.
 Greg Geisen, the spokesman for the Naval Special Warfare Command, said SEALs is the name of the outfit, and “we would never, ever, ever in any way, shape or form spell it capital s, small e, small a, small l.”
 But, he added, “if The New York Times doesn’t want to be accurate, that’s O.K.
 No one here is going to get irate or offended over it.”